Sarkisian finishing Texas class Herman began, OU tops Big 12

 WILDCATS NEXT QB?

-Kansas State hopes to have quarterback Skylar Thompson, who missed most of last season with an injury, thanks to the COVID-19 rules that gave players an additional year of eligibility.
+Kansas State hopes to have back quarterback Skylar Thompson after he missed most of last season with an injury, thanks to the COVID-19 rules that gave players an additional year of eligibility.
 But they may have found his replacement in Jake Rubley, a four-star prospect from West Des Moines, Iowa, and one of the best pro-style quarterbacks in the country.

 AP Sports Writer Jim Vertuno, Dave Skretta and Cliff Brunt contributed to this report.